 São Paulo, Brazil

 One of the best cities for street art in Asia.
 Taipei has always been one of the most rebellious cities in the continent with the ongoing battle against Chinese influence and the protection of Taiwanese culture the overlying theme.
-Head to the Nangang Bottle Cap Factory – a derelict building/unofficial art gallery but this has been renovated in recent years.
+Its best street art site was the Nangang Bottle Cap Factory – a derelict building/unofficial art gallery but this has been renovated in recent years.
 Check at the time of your visit to see if it’s possible to go there and catch a glimpse of any remaining street art.

 Our rundown of the best street art in the world ends in Malaysia.
-While it may not strike you as an obvious street art destination, there is plenty to be found in the capital Kuala Lumpur but the most interesting work is found further north in Penang.
-Plenty of it is quite peculiar and will leave you scratching your heads as much as anything in this extremely diverse and intriguing city which has many competing cultural influences.
+While it may not strike you as an obvious street art destination, there is plenty to be found in the capital Kuala Lumpur although the most interesting work is found further north in Penang.
+Plenty of it is quite peculiar and will leave you scratching your head as much as anything in this extremely diverse and intriguing city which has many competing cultural influences.